Trading with Trends: How to Spot them Early!

 A flag is a small parallel channel that happens between an already-existing trend.
 A pennant, on the other hand, is a small triangle pattern that happens in the middle of a trend.

-These patterns usually happens as traders who are already in a trade start to question the strength of the trend.
+These patterns usually happen as traders who are already in a trade start to question the strength of the trend.
 In most cases, pennants and flags are usually early signs that a trend will continue after a consolidation phase.

 bullish flag in eurusd